aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 ## Step 7: Terminate your instance

-When done, don' forget to terminate your instance through the AWS console to avoid ongoing charges
+When done, don't forget to terminate your instance through the AWS console to avoid ongoing charges